Bruce Wainman

 Academic Interests

-As the Director of the Education Program in Anatomy, Dr. Wainman is significantly involved in anatomy and physiology teaching within various Faculty of Health Science programs at the undergraduate and graduate levels including:
+As the Director of the Education Program in Anatomy, Dr Wainman is significantly involved in anatomy and physiology teaching within various Faculty of Health Science programs at the undergraduate and graduate levels including:

 - Undergraduate Medical Program